LibrariesHacked/england-librarydata/README.md

 ## What is it?

+The Libraries Taskforce have been working on an English libraries dataset to bring together information of all libraries and library authorities in England.
+This includes tracking closures, changes of library type, number of libraries, locations of libraries, and contact details.

 Public Libraries News ([PLN Link](http://www.publiclibrariesnews.com)) is the UK leading source for libraries news.
 This includes regular updates about changes, local news by authority, ideas, national news, and international news.

 ## Supporting technology